MHamza81/NodeJs-Assignment/README.md

 # Steps

-First of all install dependencies the run the other commands.
+First of all install dependencies then run the test command.

 Install dependencies: